jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _Good architecture makes the system easy to understand, easy to develop, easy to maintain, and easy to deploy.
 The ultimate goal is to minimize the lifetime cost of the system and to maximize programmer productivity._ ― Robert C. Martin

 _Building a microservice is easy.
-Building a system of microservices is hard_ ― Attributed to Sam Newman
+Building a system of microservices is hard._ ― Attributed to Sam Newman

 _Architecture is the decisions that you wish you could get right early in a project, but that you are not necessarily more likely to get them right than any other._ — Ralph Johnson